darioqueija/watson-flask/README.md

 export FLASK_APP=chat
 ~~~

-This app fork a IBM frontend code from [assistant-simple](https://github.com/watson-developer-cloud/assistant-simple) to provide a web chat.
-This is interact from flask web services and watson assistant.
+This app fork a IBM frontend code with name [assistant-simple](https://github.com/watson-developer-cloud/assistant-simple) to provide a web chat.
+Frontend interacts with flask web services and watson assistant.

 # Run App